First-year Student Housing

 Residential Learning Communities

-At Cal Poly, students apply to live in a Residential Learning Community— not a specific building.
+At Cal Poly, students request to live in a Residential Learning Community — not a specific building.
 Residential Learning Communities house the academic, social, identity and interest-specific programs that connect and build community among first-year students.

-Students indicate their top Residential Learning Community preference in the application.
-To provide as many students as possible with the community of their choice, University Housing moves the location of programs from year to year.
+Students indicate their top Residential Learning Community (RLC) preferences in their housing application.
+To meet the needs of the RLC program and its residents, University Housing may move the location of programs from year to year.

 Steps to Secure Housing